 The essence of good-quality Sauvignon Blanc is ripe, vibrant fruit with high acidity, and strong tropical fruit aromas.
 It is often aged in oak barrels to make it more palatable for Chardonnay-lovers.
 Unfortunately, some California winemakers over-oak Sauvignon Blanc, masking its hallmark light, crisp, bright qualities.

 Americans just haven't come to appreciate this outstanding varietal yet.
 The good news?
 You can easily find a good bottle at an affordable price.
-Sauvignon Blanc pairs nicely with fish.
+Sauvignon Blanc pairs nicely with seafood.

 Robert Mondavi developed a richer, fuller-bodied Sauvignon Blanc wine in the 1960s and labeled it Fumé Blanc.
 This new style seems softer to me -- less acidic and tangy, with a less pungent aroma than the traditional Sauvignon Blanc wines.